Evaluation and Facilitation of Online Discussions in the LLM Era: A Survey: Terminology Background

 \paragraph{Discussion, Deliberation, Dialogue, Debate} There is little to no consensus on how to properly define terms such as ``discussion'' and ``dialogue'' \cite{Russman16, Goni2024}.
 In this section, we attempt to disambiguate the use of such terms for the purposes of our survey and based on the existing related work.
-First, our study focuses on \textbf{discussions}, a broader term encompassing various informal and formal exchanges, including online discussions in fora \cite{Russman16}, with which we are mainly occupied.
+First, our study focuses on \textbf{discussions}, a broader term encompassing various informal and formal exchanges, including online discussions in fora \cite{Russman16}, with which we are mainly concerned.
 In contrast, \textbf{dialogue} refers to collaborative interactions in which participants work toward a shared understanding and alignment \cite{Redwood18, bawden-2021-understanding,Goni2024}.
 Studies on dialogue emphasize its cooperative nature, aiming for mutual insight rather than competition \cite{bawden-2021-understanding}.
-Dialogue obtains another sense when we refer to dialogue systems, a major NLP sub-are, which traditionally includes both task-oriented dialogues but also casual conversation style (Elize-style)\footnote{\url{http://web.njit.edu/~ronkowit/eliza.html}} ``chatbots'' \cite{ye23, sun-etal-2021-adding}.
+Dialogue can also refer to dialogue systems, a major NLP sub-area, traditionally including both task-oriented dialogues and casual conversation (Eliza-like)\footnote{\url{http://web.njit.edu/~ronkowit/eliza.html}} ``chatbots'' \cite{ye23, sun-etal-2021-adding}.

 A more specific concept is \textbf{deliberation}, which involves structured discussions aimed at informed decision-making, often prioritizing reasoned argumentation and the consideration of diverse perspectives \cite{DEGELING2015114, Lo_McAvoy_2023}.
 Meanwhile, \textbf{debate} is typically adversarial, where participants focus on persuading others or defending their positions.
 Unlike dialogue or deliberation, debate centers more on winning or convincing, making it less about collective reasoning and more about rhetorical effectiveness \cite{Lo_McAvoy_2023}.
+Debates also typically have much stricter (and enforced) rules than other discussions.